mathjax/MathJax-docs/web/hosting.rst

 Note that the CDNs that host MathJax already have these settings in place, so you can load fonts from them into your own pages without having to worry about these issues.

+For web servers other than Apache, you will need to consult the server's documentation to determine how to specify the needed header line for fonts on your system.

 |-----|